Answer all the questions

 Topic: Population Growth

-⭐ The **natural growth rate** of a country's population is calculated by subtracting the **death rate** from the **birth rate**.
-This measure reflects how fast a population is increasing or decreasing due to natural factors, without considering migration.
+The natural growth rate is found by subtracting the death rate from the birth rate.
+This shows if a population is growing or shrinking because of births and deaths only, without counting people moving in or out of the country.

 Explanation: